Best High-Protein Foods at Costco for Easy Meal Prep

 2. Kirkland Boneless Skinless Chicken Thighs

 Chicken thighs are one of the best Costco protein buys because they are affordable, flavorful, and much harder to dry out than chicken breast.
+The 6-pound pack is enough for 3 weeks of lunches for one person if you freeze in batches.

 Best seasoning ideas: